 - they both use images/ pictures

 Way back (ha! ha!) in 1984, Jay Conrad Levinson wrote a book that has become a bible for small business owners.
 It was called Guerilla Marketing.
 Secrets For Making Big Profits From Your Small Business.
-It’s on its fourth edition now and the term “Guerilla Marketing” spawned a whole series of books that he still rolls out.
+It’s on its fourth edition now and the term “Guerilla Marketing” spawned a whole series of books that he continued to roll out for 30 years until his death in October 2013.
 Everything in that book still holds true today.
 The only difference is that with the invention of the internet and the widespread ownership and use of computers it’s now easier and cheaper AND you can promote your business both locally and internationally.